Tambiebarango/lendesk_submission/README.md

 1. Pull the `master` branch
 2. run `bundle` to install dependencies
-3. run `rails db:create` to setup development and test databases
-4. run `rails db:migrate` to run data migrations migrations.
-5. run `rails db:migrate RAILS_ENV=test` to run migration sfor test env.
-6. run `rspec spec/` to run the full suite of specs.
+3. run `rspec spec/` to run the full suite of specs.

 To manually test the API, do the following:

 1. Ensure you have `redis` installed. `brew install redis`
-2. Ensure you have `postgresql` installed. `brew install postgresql`
-3. Start your redis server `brew services restart redis`.
+2. Start your redis server `brew services restart redis`.
-4. start your rails server `rails s`.
+3. start your rails server `rails s`.
-5. Use your favorite api client to make API requests.
+4. Use your favorite api client to make API requests as documented above.